Welcome

 Inner Circle Meeting Notes Wrinting and Videos Quezzes and Puzzles

 December 14 Theatre Party – Tickets Now Available The Red Circle will gather at Arena Stage’s Kreeger Theatre on December 14 for the 2:00 pm performance of Ken Ludwig’s thrilling adaptation of Agatha Christie’s Death on the Nile.
 You’ll want to be on board the cruise ship as Hercule Poirot becomes entangled in a web of Egyptian deceit and desire.
 This world premiere production is our own Ken Ludwig’s second Christie adaptation, and claims its place next to his three Sherlockian plays and his numerous award-winning comedies.
-We have secured a block of deeply discounted orchestra tickets along with discounted parking for this performance, and we’ve arranged for a talk-back with Ken Ludwig (and possibly some cast members) after the show.
+We have secured a block of deeply discounted orchestra tickets for this performance, and we’ve arranged for a talk-back with Ken Ludwig (and possibly some cast members) after the show.

 We are waiting to find out whether the Arena Café will be open after the talk-back for more socializing, but in any event there are plenty of excellent restaurants along the newly-developed Southwest waterfront for a post-show dinner.
 So plan to join the Red Circle and playwright Ken Ludwig as Poirot springs into action to unmask a killer who could strike again at any moment!